bitovi/academy/src/react-native/18-maps/maps.md

 - `style`: The style of the map.
 - `provider`: The map provider.
 In this case, we are using Google Maps.
 - `loadingEnabled`: Whether to show a loading indicator while the map is loading.
 - `initialRegion`: An object that contains coordinates for the initial map region.
+The object should contain `latitude`, `longitude`, `latitudeDelta`, and `longitudeDelta` properties.
+The `latitude` and `longitude` properties are the coordinates of the center of the map, and the `latitudeDelta` and `longitudeDelta` properties are the vertical and horizontal zoom levels of the map.

 ### Setup 1